F88/promidas/lib/store/docs/USAGE.md

 const store = new PrototypeInMemoryStore({
     ttlMs: 30000,
-    logger: loggerAdapter,
+    logger: loggerAdapter, // Used as-is
 });
 ```

-**Logger Lifecycle:**

-- The logger is set during store construction and cannot be changed afterward.
+##### Logger Usage

-- The store uses the logger for:
+The store uses the logger for:

 - Initialization messages (`info`)
 - Snapshot update confirmations (`info`)
 - Warnings when data size exceeds limits (`warn`)

-**Current Limitation:**

-The logger's log level is fixed at creation time and cannot be changed dynamically.
-If you need to adjust log levels at runtime, you must create a new logger instance and instantiate a new store.
-For more flexible log level control, see the related GitHub issue for future improvements.
+> **Note:** The logger is set during store construction.
+If you need to change logging behavior at runtime, pass a custom logger implementation that supports dynamic level changes.

 - `getConfig(): Omit<Required<PrototypeInMemoryStoreConfig>, 'logger'>`
     - Returns the resolved configuration values (TTL and max data size) that were